JvanKatwijk/qt-dab/README.md

 The **correlation** scope shows the correlation between the incoming signal and predefined  data, i.e. the data as they should be.
-**Correlation** is used to identify the input sample in the input stream where the (relevant) data of the frame  starts.
+**Correlation** is used to identify the precise input sample in the input stream where the (relevant) data of the frame  starts.
 The picture shows more than one peaks, i.e. the signal from more than one transmitter is received.